 A sharing activity that may include openly licensing a learning object (such as a syllabus, lesson plan, module, or even your course map) or a proposed alternative

 More details on who may be interested and what to expect from the experience can be found below.
 Apply here by Friday, 9/16.
 Notifications to accepted applicants will be delivered no later than the week of 9/26.

 If you have an interest in decreasing course material costs and/or adopting, adapting, or creating OER, this experience is for you.
 Instructors of any level, including graduate students, are welcome to apply to join the cohort.
 Because we will be working hands-on with your syllabus and course needs, you will benefit most if you have autonomy in selecting your course materials.
 We encourage applicants from all colleges and disciplines at UT Austin.

 There will be two meetings held each week over six weeks -- one meeting is the required discussion session, and the second meeting is an optional office hours and coworking session.
-We hope to offer some or all of the required discussion sessions in person at the Perry-Castañeda Library (with refreshments), but we acknowledge that the evolving pandemic and the needs of our participants will influence those final choices.
+All sessions will be held on Zoom to best accommodate our community members’ schedules and needs.

 The discussion sessions each week will include a brief presentation from the facilitators or guest experts, but most of the 90 minute session will be dedicated to discussion and activities related to the topic of the presentation.
 Additionally, you will be asked to do some short reading, viewing, or other preparation in advance of each discussion session to make the most of your time.
 You will also make progress on a course map that helps you track options for open and free materials that address your course’s learning outcomes.
 The optional office hours and coworking sessions provide a space for you to do this alongside facilitators and members of your cohort.